SimonPadbury/FST/README.md

-#FST - A Bootstrap Starter Theme for WordPress
+#FST - A ZURB Foundation Starter Theme for WordPress

 *Version 2.0*